floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/handle-info-background-task.md

 >({
   mount: (socket) => {
     if (socket.connected) {
-      // only start repeating if the socket is connected (i.e. websocket is connected) socket.repeat(() => {
+      // only start repeating if the socket is connected (i.e.,  websocket is connected) socket.repeat(() => {
         // send the tick event to `handleInfo` every second socket.sendInfo({ type: "tick" });